-Saudi Arabia poor fit for America
+Saudi Arabia a poor fit with American values

 Saudi Arabia today is a medieval system whose horrid human rights practices match its antiquated political system.
 Official Washington breathed a sigh of relief at the smooth transition after King Abdullah died last week.
 President Barack Obama visited Riyadh to pay his respects.